frantoso/jasmsharp/README.md

 This library also supports nested state machines through composite states.

 A composite state can be build from the scratch or encapsulated in a class derived from `CompositeState`.
+To see how composite states work together with the history states, look at this example: [How History States work](https://frantoso.github.io/jasmsharp/).

 ### The diagram of the nested state machine